 Keri: Do you?

-Shaw: This year was budget cuts, budget cut, budget cut.
-We filmed a lot local in Florida and stuff like that.
+Shaw: This year was budget cuts, budget cuts, budget cuts.
+We filmed a lot locally in Florida and stuff like that.
 We did travel a little, but we tried not to.
-I went to Venice, down here to redfish, had a blast.
-It doesn't get better than throwing a buzzbait having a big old redfish come up and crush it.
-I do eight freshwater and five saltwater and I just kind of wing it.
-Like that guy today said man, you need to go try this lake in April.
-Somebody like that tells me about it and a lot of times I end up showing up on him.
+I went to Venice, down here, to redfish, and had a blast.
+It doesn't get better than throwing a buzzbait and having a big old redfish come up and crush it.
+I do eight fresh and five saltwater, and I just wing it.
+Like that guy said today, you need to try this lake in April.
+Somebody like that tells me about it, and I often end up showing up on him.

 I ran into a guy at Dick's Sporting Goods.
-He came in to look for some hunting stuff and runs into me and he says, man I've seen you on TV and we start shooting the breeze.
-He's a big trout fisherman and when I say big trout fisherman I mean he wins all the trout deals with big fish.
+He comes in to look for some hunting stuff and ran into me, and he says, man, I've seen you on TV, and we start shooting the breeze.
+He's a big trout fisherman, and when I say big trout fisherman, I mean he wins all the trout deals with big fish.
 He's a big fish trout fisherman and loves it.
 That's his passion.
 He does stuff really special and unique.

-I said yeah that would make a cool show.
+I said yeah, that would make an incredible show.
 Who knows?
-I gave him my card and we may hook up and do a show here catching sea trout, speckled trout out there in New Orleans.
+I gave him my card, and we may hook up and do a show here catching sea trout, speckled trout out there in New Orleans.

 You never know.
 We may not.
-I never know if I'm going to be in business the next year as bad as the economic times are and the sponsorship.
+I never know if I will be in business the next year as bad as the economic times and the sponsorship.

-Shaw: There's a guy, Woody Blackburn, Ironwood Productions and that's the production company and he handles generally the business side and I handle the fishing side.
-We pretty much figure things out.
-I'm generally in charge of all the fishing and he's in charge of the business.
-Not really, I'm in charge of a lot of business too.
-I got do the business, he just handles the business.
+Shaw: There's a guy, Woody Blackburn, Ironwood Productions, and that's the production company.
+He generally handles the business side, and I handle the fishing side.
+We can figure things out.
+I'm generally in charge of all the fishing, and he's in charge of the business.
+Not really.
+I'm in charge of a lot of business too.
+I also get to do the business.
+He handles the business.

-Keri: Most of your shows then are shot like you said on the off season, September, October?
+Keri: Most of your shows then are shot, like you said, in the off-season, September, October?

 Shaw: I used to start in May.
-We always have a few weeks in May and I used to start in May.
-It seems harder and harder to get commitments from sponsors and you hate to turn around and film a show and then the sponsors say no we're not sponsoring you, which we've had happen.
-All of a sudden you've got six shows done, half your season, and they're not sponsoring you and they're not paying you a dime for it.
-You really need to get your commitments wrapped up and they just seem to be later and later every year before they'll commit and that makes it later and later before you can really be assured.
-I'd like to have two-year, three-year agreements and those have kind of gone by the wayside, so you're up to one-year deals and just hoping everything goes well.
+We always have a few weeks in May, and I used to start in May.
+It seems harder and harder to get commitments from sponsors, and you hate to turn around and film a show, and then the sponsors say no, we're not sponsoring you, which we've had happen.
+Suddenly, you've got six shows done, half your season, and they're not sponsoring you, and they're not paying you a dime for it.
+You really need to get your commitments wrapped up, and they seem to be later and later every year before they'll commit.
+That makes it later and later before you can really be assured.
+I'd like to have two-year and three-year agreements, which have gone by the wayside, so you're up to one-year deals and just hoping everything goes well.

-Keri: Are you seeing the economy turn around?
+Keri: Do you see the economy turn around?